tacc5821-oss/Papapapap/replit.md

 ## Overview

-This is a fully operational Telegram bot application (@giftwaychinese_bot) that implements a comprehensive points-based reward system with spinning, event participation, and point exchange features.
+This is a fully operational Telegram bot application (@giftwaychinese_bot) that implements a comprehensive MMK (Myanmar Kyat) currency-based reward system with spinning, event participation, point exchange features, referral system, and help support.
 The bot uses Python with the python-telegram-bot library and stores data in JSON files for persistence.

 **Current Status**: ✅ Running Successfully
 **Bot Username**: @giftwaychinese_bot
 **Owner ID**: 1735522859
-**Last Updated**: July 26, 2025
+**Last Updated**: August 3, 2025

 ## User Preferences